Paul Nation

-Ian Stephen Paul Nation (born 28 April 1944) is an internationally recognized scholar in the field of linguistics and teaching methodology.

-As a professor in the field of applied linguistics with a specialization in pedagogical methodology, he has been able to create a language teaching framework to identify key areas of language teaching focus.
-Nation is best known for this framework, which has been labelled The Four Strands.
-He has also made notable contributions through his research in the field of language acquisition that focuses on the benefits of extensive reading and repetition as well as intensive reading.
-Nation's numerous contributions to the linguistics research community through his published work has allowed him to share his knowledge and experience so that others may adopt and adapt it.
+Paul Nation (complete name Ian Stephen Paul Nation, born 28 April 1944) is a scholar in the field of linguistics and teaching methodology.
+As a professor in the field of applied linguistics with a specialization in pedagogical methodology, he created a language teaching framework to identify key areas of language teaching focus.
+Paul Nation is best known for this framework, which has been labelled The Four Strands.
+He has also made contributions through his research in the field of language acquisition that focuses on the benefits of extensive reading and repetition as well as intensive reading.

 Biography

 Paul Nation is a member of the School of Linguistics and Applied Language Studies department at Victoria University of Wellington, New Zealand.
 He is well known for his research into the methodology of language teaching and vocabulary learning.
 Nation is employed at Victoria University of Wellington where he currently holds the position of an Emeritus Professor.
 Previously in his career, Nation instructed courses on "pedagogical grammar, curriculum design, and teaching and learning vocabulary".
 He has experience with teaching and developing teaching pedagogy around the world in places such as Indonesia, Thailand, the United States, Finland, and Japan.

 Nation has been featured on the BBC News along with John Read in an article titled How many words do you need to speak a language?.
 In addition, Paul has presented his research in numerous self-written works, interviews, and lectures.